 SME focuses on the management of organizations from a top or general management perspective.
 It addresses both the external relations between the organization and its environment and the internal processes of organization adaptation and change.
 Students develop an individual program of study in consultation with their faculty adviser.
 The program combines coursework with active involvement in faculty research, research seminars, and opportunities for teaching.

-Students must take a minimum of five (20 credits) semester-long SME PhD seminars.
-These must include at least one organization studies core seminar, one strategy core seminar, and one seminar in ethics, international management, or entrepreneurship.
+Students must take a minimum of five (20 credits) semester-long SME PhD seminars (Mgmt 8101, 8302, 8401, 8402, and either Mgmt 8202 or 8501), which includes at least one organization studies core seminar, one strategy core seminar, and one seminar in ethics, international management, or entrepreneurship.
 In addition, students must take all seminars in their major area of concentration (e.g., org studies, strategy, etc.).
 Alternatively, students may choose to combine two areas as their major area of concentration (e.g., strategy/international management, org studies/entrepreneurship, etc.).
-It is strongly recommended that students take the department's theory-building seminar.
+Students should also complete Grad 8101 and Apec 8211.
 As part of the supporting field requirements, students must take a strong methods sequence, which can be tailored to individual needs.
-They are also strongly encouraged (but not required) to develop a good understanding of the fundamentals in a particular discipline (e.g., economics, sociology, etc.).
+They are strongly encouraged (but not required) to develop a good understanding of the fundamentals in a particular discipline (e.g., economics, sociology, etc.).
 All department PhD seminars and methods coursework must be taken A-F.

 The department offers the following PhD courses regularly: